 Stories such as Three Blind Mice, The Three Musketeers, Three Little Pigs, and Goldilocks and the Three Bears are still favorites with children.

-Superman gave you; it’s a bird, it’s a plane, it’s Superman and Truth, Justice, and the American Way.
+Even Superman gave you memorable threes: it’s a bird, it’s a plane, it’s Superman, and Truth, Justice, and the American Way.

-Advertising taught you to remember that a Mars day helps you work, rest, and play.
+Advertising uses the rule of three, too, reminding you that a Mars day helps you work, rest, and play.

 You can probably recite many expressions like these.
 That is why the number three is so powerful.